iscmueh/website/content/english/event/phục-hồi-du-lịch-và-nỗ-lực-thoát-khỏi-vòng-xoáy-ảnh-hưởng-bởi-covid-19.md

 ---
-title: Recovery of travel and efforts to escape from the whirlwind influenced by Covid-19
+title: Recovery of Travel and Efforts to Escape from the Whirlwind Influenced by Covid-19
 author: ISCM
 publishDate: "2021-03-01T09:00:00.00Z"
 bg_image: "images/backgrounds/page-title.jpg"